operatorequals/covertutils/docs/assembling_backdoor.rst

 The ``copy-paste``-able code examples of the above tutorial.

-The code can be under ``examples/docs/advanced/`` directory of the repo.
+The code is under the ``examples/docs/advanced/`` directory of the repo.

 The `Handler's` Code
 ^^^^^^^^^^^^^^^^^^^^